Regensburg, Germany Port Guide

 Getting Around

 The cruise pier is conveniently located within walking distance of the city center, allowing passengers to easily explore Regensburg on foot.
-Alternatively, taxis are readily available for those preferring a quicker option.
+Taxis and local trams are also available for those who prefer a quicker option.

 Top Things to Do

-- Visit the iconic Stone Bridge (Steinerne Brücke), a medieval marvel offering picturesque views of the Danube.
+- Stroll across the historic Stone Bridge, offering picturesque views of the Danube River.

-- Stroll through the historic Old Town, filled with charming shops, cafes, and vibrant street life.
+- Explore the Old Town, with its charming narrow streets and vibrant squares.

 Typical Weather

 Regensburg experiences a temperate oceanic climate, with warm summers and cold winters.
-The best time to visit is from late spring to early fall (May to September) when temperatures are mild and outdoor activities are plentiful.
-Winters can be quite chilly, often dropping below freezing.
+The best time to visit is from late spring to early autumn (May to September) when temperatures are mild and outdoor activities are plentiful.
+Winter can be chilly and may deter some visitors, though the Christmas markets are a highlight.

 What to Pack

-- An umbrella or raincoat, as rain can occur year-round.
+- An umbrella or raincoat, as rain can occur throughout the year.

 Heads Up